wut-dev/blog/_posts/2024-08-14-vendor-cloud-security.md

 ## Start Off on the Right Foot

 The proverbial doorway to your product is the initial integration - how your product connects to a customer's cloud environment.
-Fortunately, most cloud providers have provided clear best practices for third party connectivity.
+Fortunately, most cloud providers have provided clear best practices for third-party connectivity.
 Unfortunately, many vendors decide to do their own thing instead.

 ### Initial Connectivity

 Nothing makes me more impressed with (and likely to use) a vendor than one that simply says the following:

-> Our application connects to your cloud via a third party cross-account AWS IAM role.
+> Our application connects to your cloud via a third-party cross-account AWS IAM role.
 We generate a unique, external ID for use in the trust relationship and the IAM policy attached to the role has the following permissions...

 When I read this, I know that you know (more or less) what you're doing.
 You'd be surprised how many vendors needlessly complicate, or completely botch, this step by:
 * Asking for access keys and secrets.